simmor-store/simmor/README.md

 # React examples

 The simplest way to use simmor is by creating a localStore.
+Here an example of counter store that has state `{value: number}`.

+State can be modified throw `draft` field.
+Simmor uses [immer](https://github.com/immerjs/immer) that can update immutable state by mutating it.

 ```ts
   const [state, dispatch] = useLocalStore({value: 0}, ctx => ({